 Growth doesn’t happen overnight, but if you nurture your business chances are it will evolve as you do.

-It’s been 5 years since we launched Bytex and, while we’ve accomplished a lot, the real page turner of our story are the lessons we’ve learned and the directions they’ve pushed us towards.
+Celebrating 5 years since we launched Bytex means that, while we’ve accomplished a lot, the real page turner of our story are the lessons we’ve learned and the directions they’ve pushed us towards.
 Here’s a few of our most important lessons and what we turned them into.

 Don’t be afraid to admit your mistakes.
 They’re a good place to start improving.
 For instance, in our first year of activity, we relied heavily on one larger customer.
 When it came to an end, the entire business structure was destabilized, and we had to start over.
 We’ve learned that putting your eggs in one proverbial basket is a poor business practice because it leaves you liable towards your employees and your growth plans.
 So we diversified our portfolio.